rahul-presto/rahul-presto/README.md

 - 👀 I’m interested in intersting reads
 - 🌱 I’m currently learning how all things fit here
 - 💞️ I’m looking to collaborate on Voice Applications
-- 📫 How to reach me @rahul on slack
+- 📫 Reach me @rahul on slack or rjanagouda@presto.com

 <!---
 rahul-presto/rahul-presto is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.